GEOSMASH/carto-sdsc-bootcamp-2023-DC/README.md

 ### Follow along on your own machine

-Might take some time setting up.
+This might take some time setting up.

 - make sure you have anaconda installed
     - we recommend the [miniforge distribution](https://github.com/conda-forge/miniforge)